-Punta Chame is a long, narrow peninsula that juts into the Pacific Ocean, an ideal day trip from Panama City.
-Friends told us to check it out, saying that few people come to visit its beaches, even on weekends, and is therefore an ideal place for anyone looking for a bit of time away from the city hordes.
+Punta Chame is a long, narrow finger of a peninsula that juts into the Pacific Ocean.
+It makes an ideal day trip from Panama City, our local friends told us.
+Take a drive, they said, because few people visit its beaches, even on weekends.
+In other words, it makes an ideal destination for anyone needing to escape the rat race and city hordes.

-Once off the highway the scenery changes.
-We navigated over hills on a small, winding road past beautiful lakes and farmland, and soon the trees disappeared and we began to view small mountains to the west.
+Once we quit the highway, the scenery turned more interesting as we navigated a small road that wound over hills and past beautiful lakes and farmland.
+Soon, the trees began to disappear and we started to glimpse small mountains to the west.

-Then man-made lakes appeared.
-They reminded us so much of the fish farms in Timor, Indonesia that when we found an open gate along the way we just had to drive in to explore a bit.
-Sure enough, it was laid out just the same, so that's probably what it was.
+Then suddenly, man-made lakes appeared.
+They reminded us so much of the fish farms in Timor, Indonesia that we couldn't help ourselves.
+When we passed an open gate along the way, we just had to drive in to explore a bit.
+Sure enough, it was laid out just the same, but I later learned the ponds are used for farming shrimp.

-As we drove further, small tidal lakes appeared with sun-bleached tree stumps sticking out of calm waters to reflect the mountains in the distance.
+Further down the road, small tidal lakes began to appear.
+Sun-bleached tree stumps stuck out of the still waters, reflecting the distant mountains.
 We knew that the surf was near and the drive was almost over.

-If you go during the week like we did you may discover that you have the sun, sand and ocean to yourself.
-Once past a collection of buildings, the paved road comes to an end and tire tracks in the dirt wind down to the beach, proof that if you have a good 4×4, you can keep driving!
+If you go during the week like we did, you may discover that you have the sun, sand and ocean to yourself.
+Once past the small collection of buildings that make up the town, the paved road comes to an abrupt end.
+Tire tracks in the dirt wind down to the beach, proof that if you have a good 4×4, you can keep driving!

-A seemingly endless, peaceful and stunning white sand beach wraps around the point and beckons you to walk in peace and quiet, or to throw down the towel and jump into the waves.
-So we did.
+A seemingly endless, peaceful and stunning white sand beach wraps around the point, beckoning you to walk in peace and quiet, and tempting you to drop everything onto the white sand and jump into the waves.

-Once we'd spread our towels on the warm sand and shot a few photos, we slathered on sunscreen and hit the waves.
-The water was pleasantly warm and the views from the water wonderful.
-There were fluffy white clouds piling up over the land in the distance.
-They practically blended in with the white sand.
+As soon as we'd spread our towels on the warm sand and slathered on sunscreen, we shot a few photos and then hit the waves.
+The water was pleasantly warm and the views from the water were peaceful.
+Fluffy white clouds, piling up over the land in the distance, practically blended in with the white sand.

-Past several islands in the distance we could barely make out Panama City through the afternoon haze.
-Around the point, back up the coastline, we also glimpsed a nearby resort, Nitro City.
-Yet we felt so far away from it all on this secluded beach.
+Looking out past several distant islands from the tip of the peninsula, we could barely make out Panama City through the afternoon haze.
+Back toward the mainland, we also glimpsed a nearby resort, Nitro City.
+Yet on this quiet stretch of sand, we felt so far away from it all, standing on this secluded beach.

 Lunch at Nitro City

-Two of our kids had accompanied us and we teased our son Chris that he was as white as the sand.
-As in any other tropical country Panama's sun can be brutal so when he started looking a bit like a cooked lobster, we packed up to go to Nitro City for lunch.
-This hotel is full of action-packed possibilities: dirt biking, sail boarding, a machine that pulls you across the water and over ski jumps … and for those seeking less excitement they have a pool and pool bar.
+We rejoined our kids and teased our son that he was as white as the sand.
+As in any other tropical country, Panama's sun can be brutal, so when he started looking a bit like a cooked lobster, we packed up to look for somewhere to eat.
+Not much was visible, so we ended up having lunch at Nitro City.